paketo-buildpacks/paketo-website/content/docs/reference/dotnet-core-reference.md

 - `--self-contained false`
 - `--output <temp-directory>`

-See the dotnet CLI's [documentation][dotnet/cli-docs] for details about build configuration.
+See the dotnet CLI [documentation][dotnet/CLI-docs] for details about build configuration.

 ### Framework-Dependent Deployments or Framework-Dependent Executables